Maine Payroll Tax Registration

 1. Request Unemployment Insurance Account Online

-Request a new unemployment tax account online using ReEmployME.
+Request a new unemployment tax account with the Maine Department of Labor using the ReEmployME online service.
 It can take a week or more to receive your account number and contribution rate.

 2. Configure Payroll

-Your payroll provider needs your Unemployment Insurance number and contribution rate to remit taxes properly.
-Your contribution rate is sometimes called "Current Experience Rate."
+Provide your payroll provider with your Unemployment Insurance number and contribution rate (or reimbursable status) so that they can collect and remit the taxes on your behalf.
+The contribution rate is sometimes called "Current Experience Rate."

 Review your compliance risks, free.